Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

             envFrom:
               - configMapRef:
                   name: {{ include "new-bridge.configmapName" . }}
-          {{- if .Values.config.capabilities_enabled.notifier }}                                                                        ¯│
+          {{- if .Values.config.capabilities_enabled.notifications_bridge }}                                                                                    ¯│
-          - name: wait-notifier                                                                                                          │
+          - name: wait-notifications-bridge                                                                                                                      │
             image: busybox:1.28                                                                                                                                  ├──────────────> here!
-            command: ['sh', '-c', 'until wget --spider -S http://notifier:5000/_health; do echo waiting for notifier; sleep 2; done']    │
+            command: ['sh', '-c', 'until wget --spider -S http://notifications-bridge:5000/_health; do echo waiting for notifications-bridge; sleep 2; done']    │
           {{- end }}                                                                                                                                            _│
   ...
   ````
   Note that we have a `if` condition.
 You will see this in some check, we use this because if we deploy only some microservices, we must contemplate this.
-If the notifier not exist, the check will not be created.
+If the notifications-bridge does not exist, the check will not be created.
 Nats and Redis are always required, that's wy don't have the conditional.
   * VARIABLES: time to update the variables that will use our microservice, this involves various files:

     * `helm/charts/automation-engine/charts/new-bridge/templates/configmap.yaml` this file always will be part of the deployment, it contains the variables base and the variables with no sensitive information. let's add a new variable NEW_VAR: